 - Estimate annual expenditures.
 It helps to select a suitable college or think of a summer job.

 - Control your budget.
 When you know the preliminary expenses, think about what can be reduced, or which extra costs may arise.
+For example, you may choose between ordering college essay help or writing the papers individually.

 Tuition fees constitute around 39% of the total college budget.
 So, don’t forget to consider all the additional costs.